📞 (877) 459-5147

 • Speed protocols: what to say and do to get a legitimate locksmith dispatched as fast as possible

-• Vetting: how to check licensing, evaluate Google Maps listings, and confirm pricing in under 60 seconds
+• Quality signals: how to evaluate quality signals, read Google Maps listings, and verify pricing in under 60 seconds

 • ETA benchmarks: realistic response-time data by metro area and area type, so you can calibrate whether a quoted ETA is plausible